 Many of you have seen the video of Daniel Woods sending the infamous "Bubble Wrap" project at CATS in Boulder, Colorado.
 If you haven't, you should.
-But prepare yourself... this isn't the typical bouldering video.
+(I'll include it at the bottom of this post.)
+But prepare yourself; this isn't the typical bouldering video.

 Yes, I'm suggesting you watch a video of someone sending their indoor project.
 I'm also suggesting that you'll enjoy it.

 My favorite training walls are small walls that are packed full of holds and rarely, if ever, are re-set.

 Because we want long-term indoor projects.
 Problems that we can work on season after season, year after year.